JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 # Binary

+## Storing negatives in binary

-## Sign and magnitude
+### Sign and magnitude
+Most Significant Bit (MSB is the left most bit) determines if the number is positive or negative, **1 signed negative, 0 signed positive**

-## Twos Compliment
+### Twos Compliment

-**advantages**
+Most Significant Bit is negative whatever it would ussually be.
+This way we have to flip all digits from left to right untill you reach the last 1 and you keep it and the numbers after the same.

-can be used in calculations.
-Most useful way to store negative numbers and it is used in
+Can be used in calculations as opposed tp sigh and magnitude.
+Standarised way to store negative numbers.

+## Storing Floats/ Real numbers in binary

-## Fixed point
+### Fixed point
+Floating point without the exponent, useless in real life but in an exam they will tell you where the decimal is

-## Floating point
+### Floating point
-Exponent moves decimal to the right if positive and left if negative.
+Exponent moves decimal to the right if positive and left if negative, starting from after the first digit in the mantissa.

+**mantissa x 2 ^ exponent**

 ## Workings from Positive Binary and Hexadecimal Integers - Workbook.docx
 *page 12*